Gom3tzler/Glimpse/README.md

 ## ✨ Features

 - **Modern Interface**: Clean, responsive design that works on mobile and desktop
-- **Library Browsing**: View your movies and TV shows with poster art
+- **Media Browsing**: View your movies and TV shows with poster art
 - **Search Capability**: Quickly find content across your libraries
 - **Detailed View**: See cast information, genres, and descriptions
-- **Multiple Libraries**: Support for multiple Plex libraries of the same type
 - **MD5 Checksum Verification**: Only downloads images when they've changed
 - **Dockerized**: Easy deployment with Docker and Docker Compose
 - **Customizable**: Configure update schedule, app title, and more